Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 When to Wear and Remove

-Wear 24/7: A Rudraksha bracelet can be worn continuously — during sleep, bathing, cooking, exercise, and all daily activities.
-The Shiva Purana explicitly permits continuous wearing and even encourages it, stating that the blessings multiply with unbroken contact.
+Wear 24/7: A Rudraksha bracelet can be worn continuously, during sleep, bathing, cooking, exercise, and all daily activities.
+Tradition not only permits continuous wearing but encourages it, holding that the blessings grow with unbroken contact.

 Bathing: You may bathe while wearing your Rudraksha bracelet.
 Water does not harm the bead — Rudraksha trees grow in rainy, humid environments, and the seeds are naturally water-resistant.
 However, avoid prolonged exposure to chemical soaps, shampoos, and hot tub chemicals, as these can dry out the bead over time.
 If your bracelet has silver capping, regular water exposure will accelerate tarnishing (this is cosmetic, not functional — a simple polish restores the shine).